Layr-Labs/eigenlayer-docs/docs/eigenlayer/economy/economy-calculation-and-formulas.md

 to calculate TVL in USD for EIGEN strategy.

-4. Sum up above 3 TVLs in USD to get the total TVL in USD for EigenLayer.
+4. Sum up above 3 values to get the total TVL in USD for EigenLayer, or use them separately for ETH TVL and EIGEN TVL

 Data Sources: Ethereum events, ERC20 contracts, Beacon Chain data, Coingecko Data Fresh Frequency: Every 1 hour

-### Number of EIGEN Holders
+### # of Restakers

-Definition: Total number of unique addresses that hold EIGEN tokens.
+Definition: Number of addresses staked/restaked in EigenLayer

 Formula:

+- Index `OperatorSharesIncreased` and `OperatorSharesDecreased` events from `DelegationManager` contract.
+- Calculate delegation balance for each staker.
+- Count # of unique stakers who has non-zero balance on at least 1 strategy.

+Data Sources: Ethereum events
+Data Fresh Frequency: Every 1 hour

+### # of EIGEN Holders

+Definition: Number of unique addresses that hold EIGEN tokens.

+Formula:

 - Index all `Transfer` events from EIGEN token contract.
-- Get EIGEN token balance for each wallet address.
+- Calculate EIGEN token balance for each wallet address.
-- Count unique addresses that have non-zero EIGEN token balance.
+- Count # of unique addresses that have non-zero EIGEN token balance.

 Data Sources: Ethereum events
 Data Fresh Frequency: Every 1 hour

+### % of ETH Restaked

+Definition: Percentage of total ETH that is restaked, out of ETH circulating supply.

+Formula:

+- Index `OperatorSharesIncreased` and `OperatorSharesDecreased` events from `DelegationManager` contract.
+- Calculate total delegated ETH amount for all ETH strategies, by convert shares to underlying tokens by strategy's ratio of shares to underlying token, then convert underlying tokens amount to tokens amount with token decimals `token amount = underlying token / 1e18`.
+- Divide total delegated ETH amount by ETH circulating supply from Coingecko.

+Data Sources: Ethereum events, Coingecko
+Data Fresh Frequency: Every 1 hour

+### % of EIGEN Staked

+Definition: Percentage of total EIGEN that is staked, out of EIGEN circulating supply.

+Formula:

+ Index `OperatorSharesIncreased` and `OperatorSharesDecreased` events from `DelegationManager` contract.
+- Calculate total delegated EIGEN amount for EIGEN strategy, by converting shares amount to underlying tokens amount as 1:1, then convert underlying tokens amount to tokens amount with token decimals `token amount = underlying token / 1e18`.
+- Divide total delegated EIGEN amount by EIGEN circulating supply from Coingecko.

+Data Sources: Ethereum events, Coingecko
+Data Fresh Frequency: Every 1 hour

-### Total Rewards Distributed
+### Total Rewards Earned

-Definition: Total rewards in USD distributed to date to EigenLayer's ecosystem.
+Definition: Dollar value of total rewards earned in EigenLayer.

 Formula: